-At December 31, 2018, we had cash, cash equivalents and investments of \$59.6 million.
-We believe that our existing cash, cash equivalents and investments will be sufficient to fund our projected operating requirements for at least the next 12 months from the filing date of our Annual Report on Form 10-K for the fiscal year ended December 31, 2018; however, we plan to raise additional capital in the future.
 These expectations are based on our current operating and financing plans which are subject to change.
 Until we are able to generate sustainable product revenues at profitable levels, we expect to finance our future cash needs through public or private equity offerings, debt financings or corporate collaboration and licensing arrangements.
-Such additional funds may not be available on terms acceptable to us or at all, particularly in light of recent market conditions.
-If we raise funds by issuing equity or equity-linked securities, the ownership of our stockholders will be diluted and the holders of new equity securities may have priority rights over our existing stockholders.
+Such additional funds may not be available on terms acceptable to us or at all.
+If we raise funds by issuing equity or equity-linked securities, the ownership of certain of our stockholders will be diluted and the holders of new equity securities may have priority rights over our existing stockholders.
 If adequate funds are not available, we may be required to curtail operations significantly or to obtain funds by entering into agreements on unattractive terms.
 Our inability to raise capital could have a material adverse effect on our business, financial condition and results of operations.